 Swinging on a park swing after 40 can cause dizziness and vertigo.
 Try to do a cartwheel and risk a sprained wrist or twisted ankle.
 Even watching boxing on TV seems to inflame that old shoulder injury.
 The 40-year-old body certainly isn’t what it used to be.
-But that’s no excuse to make cheese curls your favorite exercise and buy the 400 channel package from the cable company.
+However, that’s no excuse to make cheese curls your favorite exercise and buy the 400-channel package from the cable company.

 Life after 40 can be active and robust.
 Many 40-year-olds have the commitment and determination to get into the best physical condition of their lives.
-We’ve compiled a list of six perfect activities for people over 40.
-So forget about the comfy recliner and whatever is available on pay-per-view.
+We’ve compiled a list of six terrific activities for people age 40 and older.
+So, forget about the comfortable recliner and whatever is available on pay-per-view.
 We’ve got some stellar activities to get you moving and feeling healthier than ever before.

-#1 – Fitness walking is a great way to stay in shape after 40.
 Walking is a necessary part of daily life.
-So it’s easy to overlook the action when contemplating exercise.
-But walking for fitness is one of the healthiest things a person can do to maintain an optimal post-40 body.
+So, it’s easy to overlook the action when contemplating exercise.
+However, walking for fitness is one of the healthiest things a person can do to maintain an optimal post-40 body.

-We recommend a slow, ten minute warm up to get your body loose and ready to work.
-Then speed it up to a brisk pace for a good twenty to thirty minutes.
+We recommend a slow, 10-minute warm up to get your body loose and ready to work.
+Then, speed it up to a brisk pace for a good 20 to 30 minutes.
 Stand tall and straight as you walk.
 Keep your core firm and try not to arch your back.
-Bend the arms at a 90 degree angle to reduce hand swelling and help you strengthen the biceps, triceps and shoulders.
-Cool down for another ten minutes by slowing your pace.
-That will gradually lower your heartrate and help your muscles relax.
+Bend the arms at a 90-degree angle to reduce hand swelling and help you strengthen the biceps, triceps and shoulders.
+Cool down for another 10 minutes by slowing your pace.
+That will lower your heart rate gradually and help your muscles relax.

 If a long walk seems boring, consider taking a friend along or listening to music as you go.
 Also switching up your route from time to time will add variety to your workout.

 There are subtle differences between qi gong and tai chi.
-But both martial arts are excellent, low impact activities that help you build strength by engaging your entire body in gentle movements.
+But both martial arts are excellent, low-impact activities that help you build strength by engaging your entire body in gentle movements.
 You’ll build muscles in your core, arms, legs, back and glutes while practicing these Chinese disciplines.
-Though qi gong and tai chi aren’t considered aerobic activities, regular practice of these arts has actually been shown to increase a person’s aerobic capacity.
+Although qi gong and tai chi aren’t considered aerobic activities, regular practice of these arts has been shown to increase a person’s aerobic capacity.

-#3 – Bicycling is an excellent way to stay in shape.
-Even if you haven’t been on a bicycle in years, the old adage is true – you haven’t forgotten how to ride.
+Even if you haven’t been on a bicycle in years, the adage is true – you haven’t forgotten how to ride.
 Once you swing your leg over that seat, it’ll all come back to you.
-And since this low impact activity has about a zillion health benefits, it’s time to dust off the old ten-speed.
+Because this low-impact activity has about a zillion health benefits, it’s time to dust off the old 10-speed.

 Current research shows that individuals with osteoarthritis and knee pain have reported an improvement in their condition after regular cycling.
 Other studies have shown that those who ride a bike live longer, suffer fewer illnesses, weigh less and have stronger hearts than those who don’t.

 To start bicycling, you’ll need to obtain a few items.
-Of course you’ll need a bike.
-Most any bike will work just fine.
+Of course, you’ll need a bike.
+Almost any bike will work just fine.
 Next, some padded bike shorts will make things more comfortable for you.
 Finally, a solid helmet is a must-have for cyclists.
 That should get you started.

 Consider off-street paths for a safer, more relaxed ride.
-Or, if your community doesn’t have bike trails, ride in residential areas where there isn’t as much heavy traffic.
+If your community doesn’t have bike trails, ride in residential areas where there isn’t as much heavy traffic.
 Bicycling is an excellent activity for any age group.
-But for the over 40 crowd, it’s perfect.
+But for the over-40 crowd, it’s perfect.

-#4 – Swimming is great for fitness and easy on the body.
 Arthritis, injuries and other ailments can make many exercises painful for older adults.
 Additionally, those who are carrying a lot of extra weight may find certain movements prohibitive.
 For people who experience pain during most fitness activities, swimming may be the answer.
-And for others, who are looking for an extremely low impact, full body exercise, look no further than the pool for the ideal workout.
+For others, who are looking for an extremely low-impact, full-body exercise, look no further than the pool for the ideal workout.

 Swimming is an excellent cardiovascular activity and a great strengthening exercise.
 When you’re swimming laps, you’ll use all of your major muscle groups and burn a ton of calories.
-While the water helps you feel somewhat weightless, it also offers extra resistance – providing a really gentle, yet beneficial workout.
+While the water helps you feel somewhat weightless, it also offers extra resistance – providing a gentle yet beneficial workout.

-#5 – Build strength and endurance by playing golf.
 If you’ve ever played a round of golf, you already know that there’s a lot of walking involved.
-And since most courses span several acres and include hills and dips, golfing is an excellent cardiovascular exercise that also provides a great deal of muscle strengthening and balance improvement.
-Even if you opt to use a cart to get from one hole to the next, you’ll likely still log about a mile of walking, during 18 holes.
-Add in the bending and swinging and you’ve got one solid workout.
+Since most courses span several acres and include hills and dips, golfing is an excellent cardiovascular exercise that also provides a great deal of muscle strengthening and balance improvement.
+Even if you opt to use a cart to get from one hole to the next, you’ll likely still log about a mile of walking during 18 holes.
+Add in the bending and swinging, and you’ve got one solid workout.
 Choose to walk instead of ride, and we’re talking somewhere in the neighborhood of five miles on foot.
-Experts say a person can burn anywhere from 800 to 1500 calories playing a full 18 holes on a typical golf course.
+Experts say a person can burn anywhere from 800 to 1,500 calories playing a full 18 holes on a typical golf course.

 Golf does require some equipment and fees.
 If you want to test the waters, and see if the sport is for you, consider borrowing a set of clubs or buying a “short set” of golf clubs.
-A short set is a set of 5-7 essential clubs to get you started.
-It’s perfect for beginners.
-Golf shoes are not required, on most courses.
+A short set is a set of five to seven essential clubs to get you started.
+It’s ideal for beginners.
+Golf shoes are not required on most courses.
 They are helpful, but you can get by with a good pair of sneakers to start.
 Golf gloves are also nice.
 Most of the time, golfers wear one glove on their lead hand.
-(If you’re right handed, you’ll wear the glove on your left hand and vice-versa.)
-Gloves don’t cost much and they really help you grip the clubs properly.
-So even for beginners, it’s a good idea to glove up.
-Additionally, some courses actually enforce a dress code.
+If you’re right-handed, you’ll wear the glove on your left hand and vice-versa.
+Gloves don’t cost much, and they help you grip the clubs properly.
+So, even for beginners, it’s a good idea to glove up.
+Additionally, some courses enforce a dress code.
 Be sure to call ahead and check to see if a collared shirt is required or not.

 With all the calories you’ll burn on the course, there’s no reason not to take a swing at golfing for fitness.
 It’s a great sport for people over 40 and a nice way to spend an afternoon.

-The Centers for Disease Control and Prevention (CDC) estimates that a person can burn around 330 calories per hour doing light yardwork.
-Light yardwork would include pulling weeds, watering and pruning plants.
-You can easily double that number by using a push-mower to cut the grass and moving swiftly as you trim hedges, apply mulch and manually prune the trees in your yard.
+The Centers for Disease Control and Prevention (CDC) estimates that a person can burn around 330 calories per hour doing light yard work.
+Light yard work would include pulling weeds, watering and pruning plants.
+You can double that number easily by using a push mower to cut the grass and moving swiftly as you trim hedges, apply mulch and prune the trees in your yard manually.

 Gardening can be an excellent activity for older adults.
-Getting out in the fresh air and moving around can help relieve stress and lower blood pressure, as well as offer a beneficial, calorie burning activity.
-For more on gardening for fitness, check out our guide here: http://exercisesforinjuries.com/how-to-turn-gardening-into-a-healthy-workout/.
+Getting out in the fresh air and moving around can help relieve stress and lower blood pressure as well as offer a beneficial, calorie-burning activity.
+For more on gardening for fitness, check out our guide here.

-If you want to burn belly fat and get chiseled abs, and all without the risk of injury, then check out the Invincible Core program.
+If you want to burn belly fat and get chiseled abs ― all without the risk of injury, then check out the Invincible Core program, here!